ErguluBozkurt/ErguluBozkurt/README.md

 - 👋 Hi, I’m Ergülü Bozkurt
-- 👀 I’m interested in artificial intelligence and data science
+- 👀 I’m interested in Embedded Software
-- 🌱 I’m currently learning data science
+- 🌱 I’m currently learning Smart Internet of Things with Embedded Software
 - 📫 You can reach me at my GitHub and ergulubozkurt5@gmail.com

 <!---